pvcraven/web-development-class/source/tutorials/aws/aws.rst

   public/private keys are stored.
 In the case of the apache process, the home directory is ``/var/www`` so we put the ``.ssh`` folder here.
 * Line 3: ``chown`` changes the ownership of a file.
-Because we created .ssh as root, we need to change it to the owner of the apache process which is ``www-data``.
+Because we created .ssh as root, we need to change it to the owner of the Apache web server process which is ``www-data``.
 We are changing both the user and the group, so that is why there is a colon and the user name twice.
 * Line 9: The ``sudo -u www-data`` tells the computer to run the next command as